chrillek/CSS-for-Markdown/Using CSS.md

 <link rel="stylesheet" href="styles.css">
+{{TOC}}
 ## Why would you care about CSS?

 CSS stands for Cascading Style Sheets.
 It is a text format that allows you to describe the visual appearance of HTML documents.
 In DEVONthink, CSS is used to determine the visual appearance of Markdown documents when they are rendered as HTML.
-Whenever you select the **display** (?) mode to look at a Markdown document, you'll see it rendered as HTML in some kind of "style".
+Whenever you select the preview mode to look at a Markdown document, you'll see it rendered as HTML in some kind of "style".
 Unless you do anything about it, this will be the style that is built into DEVONthink (and the HTML engine it uses).
 If you're happy with that, you can stop reading here.

 ## How can you tell DEVONthink to use your own CSS?